-One fall afternoon, the park staff was picking up trash along the lake bank and discovered several artifacts that had surfaced on Mound P. The fluctuating water levels of the lake had partly caused the erosion of the back side of this mound.
+One fall afternoon, the park staff was picking up trash along the lake bank and discovered several artifacts that had surfaced on the mound.
+The fluctuating water levels of the lake had partly caused the erosion of the back side of this mound.
 The survey archeologist at the time was Dr. Jane Anne Blakney-Bailey.
 Under her direction, we surface collected the artifacts and started making plans to stabilize the slope.
-The picture to the right shows some of the artifacts that were collected.

 This long vanished culture (archeologists call them the Plum Bayou Culture) can speak to us only through artifacts and features like the mounds.
 Archeologists get one chance to read the true story of the Plum Bayou Culture.
 If erosion, animal burrows or looting get in the way, accurate information is lost forever.
 Preserving archeological features allows archeologists a chance to see features of the site undisturbed.
 Saving these 1,200 year old features provides priceless information for future generations.